meh/screenruster/README.md

 Available savers
 ================
-Tthis is a list of available screen savers that will be updated over time, if you made a saver and want it added here just open a pull request.
+This is a list of available screen savers that will be updated over time, if you made a saver and want it added here just open a pull request.

 - [Laughing Man](https://github.com/meh/screenruster-saver-laughing_man) from Ghost in the Shell: Stand Alone Complex